Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 Here, they were growing in Daar’s personal arboretum.
 Well, personal *for now.* He fully intended it to be something any Gao could come visit, but it weren’t ready for that just yet.

 He’d been collectin’ trees from all over.
 Most were seedlings still, rare specimens that Clan Forestnettle had gifted him for the project.
 The rest were from Earth.
 Gifts, all of them.
-One was a cherry tree from the President Chambliss---thoughtful, really!
+One was a cherry tree from the President Chambliss - thoughtful, really!
 An’ it had such purdy good-smelly flowers!
 Another was an English Oak from the British King.
 That one smelled good too, but richer and spicier.
 It reminded him a bit of *really* old leather, the stuff tanned the *traditional* way.
-There was also a Canadian Maple, and a Eucalyptus from Australia---that one needed special safety measures, since some Gao were allergic.
+There was also a Canadian Maple, and a Eucalyptus from Australia - that one needed special safety measures, since some Gao were allergic.

 Things were comin’ along pretty nice!
 He’d had a good workout that mornin’ and what better cool-down could there be than diggin’?!
 Naydi was off bein’ a Great Mother, council wouldn’t meet ‘fer a few more hours…